input-output-hk/essential-cardano-content/content/article/what-is-cardano-cardano-101.md

 ## The Cardano blockchain

-Cardano is a third-generation, open source, proof-of-stake blockchain platform.
-Its name derives from [Gerolamo Cardano](https://www.britannica.com/biography/Girolamo-Cardano), a mid-16th century Italian physician and mathematician.
-Third-generation blockchain platforms are designed to resolve the issues that the first two generations (Bitcoin and Ethereum) suffer from, including _scalability_ and _interoperability,_ while fulfilling an ambitious agenda of _decentralization._
+Cardano is a third-generation, open-source, proof-of-stake blockchain platform.
+Its name derives from [Gerolamo Cardano](https://www.britannica.com/biography/Girolamo-Cardano), a mid-16th-century Italian physician and mathematician.
+Third-generation blockchain platforms are designed to resolve the issues that the first two generations (Bitcoin and Ethereum) suffer from, including _scalability_ and _interoperability_ while fulfilling an ambitious agenda of _decentralization._

 The Cardano platform combines pioneering technologies based on peer-reviewed research to provide unparalleled security and sustainability to decentralized applications, systems, and communities worldwide.
 Cardano is about openness, fairness, and inclusivity.

 The blockchain's proof-of-stake protocol, Ouroboros, offers a scalable and energy-efficient solution to accommodate millions – and ultimately, billions – of users worldwide.

-Cardano's development is led by a deliberate approach to construct a robust and reliable enterprise-grade infrastructure.
+Cardano's development is led by a deliberate approach to constructing a robust and reliable enterprise-grade infrastructure.

 ### Commitment to decentralization